 Your source water comes from the lower Lake Huron watershed.
 The watershed includes numerous short, seasonal streams that drain to Lake Huron.
-The Michigan Department of Environmental Quality in partnership the Detroit Water and Sewerage Department and several other governmental agencies performed a source water assessment in 2004 to determine the susceptibility or relative potential of contamination.
-The susceptibility rating is on a seven-tiered scale ranging from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contamination sources.
+The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of potential contamination.
+The susceptibility rating is a seven-tiered scale ranging from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
 The Lake Huron source water intake is categorized as having a moderately low susceptibility to potential contaminant sources.
 The Lake Huron water treatment plant has historically provided satisfactory treatment of this source water to meet drinking water standards.

 In 2015, GLWA received a grant from the Michigan Department of Environmental Quality to develop a source water protection program for the Lake Huron water treatment plant intake.
-The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of source water protection area, identification of potential of source water protection area, management approaches of protection, contingency plans, siting of new sources and public participation and education.
+The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
 If you would like to know more information about the Source Water Assessment report please, contact your water department (810) 724-2135, Ed Priehs.

 The City of Imlay City and the Great Lakes Water Authority are committed to safeguarding our water supply and delivering the highest quality drinking water to protect public health.
 The State and EPA require us to test our water on a regular basis to ensure its safety.
-The City of Imlay City met all the monitoring and reporting requirements for 2017.
+The City of Imlay City met all the monitoring and reporting requirements for 2018.
 Every customer will not be mailed a copy of this report.
-If you would like to know more information about your drinking water or a copy of this report please, visit our website www.imlaycity.org or contact your water department (810) 724-2135, Ed Priehs epriehs@imlaycity.org
+If you would like to know more information about your drinking water or a copy of this report please, visit our website www.imlaycity.org or contact your water department (810) 724-2135, Ed Priehs, epriehs@imlaycity.org

-Lake Huron Water Treatment Plant 2017 Regulated Detected Contaminants Tables
+Lake Huron Water Treatment Plant 2018 Regulated Detected Contaminants Tables